crismag/get_odata_api/README.md

 # get_odata_api
-Command line api for heroku odata consumer, For demo only.
-Stripped down version, incomplete code.
+Description:
+      API release for heroku odata access from commandline.

+Note:
+   -This is relesed for tcl script demo only.
+Script package set is stripped down version.
+   - Customer specific.
+   - To delete after demo.